StaPH-B/docker-builds/build-files/staramr/0.11.0/README.md

 resfinder_gene_drug_version   = 072423
 ```

-This image is re-built every year to the latest databases.
+This image is re-built every year to the latest databases with the tag {latest-version}={date of rebuilding}.

 Full documentation: https://github.com/phac-nml/staramr